barisdevjs/Pong-game/README.md

-# This is a Space-Invaders
+# This is a Pong GAme
 ---
 [ LIVE  Demo](https://determined-shannon-c71400.netlify.app/)